 I have my own “other country” contacts and experiences (France and Benelux, largely), yet found the article illuminating and even more so, the fact that many parents are torn no matter what age they return to work.

 Some women were delighted to go back (as was I, six weeks after my boys were born).
-That said, I admit that leaving in the morning was physically wrenching – like piece of me was missing, and four hours into the day I’d be pining to get back to my little one.
+That said, I admit that leaving in the morning was physically wrenching, as if a piece of me was missing as I drove away.
+Once at the office I was fine, but four hours into the day, I’d be pining to get back to my little one.
 When I’d return after a nine hour absence, I recall the physical sensation of feeling “whole” again, as soon as my child was in my arms.

 You bet.
-And feeling guilty that while I was at work – for those four hours or so anyway – I was delighted to be away from feedings and crying, and even more delighted to interact with professional adults – using my brain, my skills, engaging in conversation that had nothing to do with babies or children.
+I was the poster child for New Mother And Conflicted.
+Yet I felt guilty that while I was at work – for those four hours or so anyway – I was delighted to be away from feedings and crying, and even more delighted to interact with professional adults.
+There I was my “self” who used my brain, my skills, and engaged in conversation that had nothing to do with babies or children.

-For me, the tougher years came later – when my sons hit elementary school.
-That’s the beginning of the period when it’s no longer about coos and kudos over smiles or developmental markers; the conflict for working mothers and fathers includes awareness of less involvement in a more complex emotional and intellectual journey.
+For me, the tougher years came later when my boys hit elementary school.
+That’s the beginning of the period when it’s no longer about coos and kudos over smiles or developmental markers.
+The conflict for working mothers and fathers includes awareness of necessary involvement in a more complex emotional and intellectual journey.
 This is the child’s journey that fuels social interaction, not to mention curiosity.
-We reinforce habits – for better or worse – through what we praise and what we discourage, and in attitudes as well as behaviors.
+This is a time for parents, teachers and other adults to reinforce habits, attitudes, behaviors and values – through what we praise and what we discourage, not to mention what we model.